Is Gwen Stefani Pregnant? Instagram Photo Sparks Baby Bump Rumors

 In other Gwen Stefani news, she recently addressed her messy divorce from Gavin Rossdale and spoke of how she used her music to heal her heart.

 “I didn’t know if I was gonna do music again or write songs again, it just kind of channeled down to me — it was just a spiritual place to be,” Gwen Stefani revealed to Extra, via Life & Style magazine.
-“And then I got to go on tour for the first time in like 7 years… after everything I’ve been through; my career, my life… and to have that exchange of love between the people that have supported me all those years and listened to the music… it was like a reboot, like a recharge.”
+“And then I got to go on tour for the first time in like seven years… after everything I’ve been through; my career, my life… and to have that exchange of love between the people that have supported me all those years and listened to the music… it was like a reboot, like a recharge.”

 For more of Gwen Stefani and her co-stars, including boyfriend Blake Shelton, don’t miss new episodes of the 12th season of The Voice, which air every Monday and Tuesday night at 8 p.m. on NBC.